Walking Oaxaca–A 12-Day Trekking Adventure

 The Cowhead Trail

 Coming into our fifth day of hiking, we said good-bye to our hospitalized friend who was in great care, and went back up to the mountains and into the Mancomunidades area.
 We had a gorgeous hike through a pine forest.
 Serpentine cacti grew on oak trees, surrounded by Spanish moss.
 Thousands of wildflowers and hundreds of butterflies opened themselves to the sun as we made our way along the Cabeza de Vaca (cowhead trail) trail to Cabañas Ixtepeji.
-Another night of cabins, fireplaces, and tortillas, the local mezcal appeared out of no where!
+Another night of cabins, fireplaces, and tortillas, preceded the local mezcal which appeared out of no where!

 The next day continued our glorious hiking into Lachatao, home to some of the best food and cabins of the trip.
 But first we had to cross a river–and couldn’t due to its swelling from the tropical storm.
 So, we took the long way, clocking in our longest hike of just over 13 km.

 Lachatao, this wonderful little town, the biggest of the Mancomunidades, homed a 400 year old church, cabins with homemade soap and shampoo, and a basketball court of fun!
 Here, we had many discussions with our outfitter as we digested the impact of the rescue incident.
 Realizing the political and social capital that our outfitter had spent and our eagerness to express gratitude to the rescuers, we decided our last day of hiking would be a thanking mission back to Hierve el Agua’s community of San Ysidro.

 A Day of Gratitude